BorjaIP/pkm/pkm/dev/Artificial Intelligence.md

 tags:
   - ai
 ---
 **Artificial intelligence (AI)** is the theory and development of computer systems capable of performing tasks that historically required human intelligence, such as recognizing speech, making decisions, and identifying patterns.
-AI is an umbrella term that encompasses a wide variety of technologies, including [[Machine Learning]], [deep learning](https://www.coursera.org/articles/what-is-deep-learning), and [natural language processing (NLP)](https://www.coursera.org/articles/natural-language-processing).
+AI is an umbrella term that encompasses a wide variety of technologies, including [[Machine Learning]], [deep learning](https://www.coursera.org/articles/what-is-deep-learning), and [[NLP]].